Autodesk Administrators | User Management | Assign Product Access

 In Autodesk Account, admins can assign and unassign access to products and services as often as needed.

-Note: Please keep in mind the users on your team will be assigned the pool of licences associated with your team, at no time is one specific contract or licence associated with a particular user.
-If a subscription expires you just need to add another licence to your team's pool by purchasing an additional seat or removing inactive users.
+Note: Please keep in mind the users on your team will be assigned the pool of licenses associated with your team, at no time is one specific contract or license associated with a particular user.
+If a subscription expires you just need to add another license to your team's pool by purchasing an additional seat or removing inactive users.

 Assignments can be made in three ways: